BogdanSavvy/BogdanSavvy/README.md

 <h1 align="left">Hi 👋!
-My name is Bogdan and I'm a front-end developer, from Ukraine 💙💛</h1>
+My name is Bogdan and I'm a full-stack developer, from Ukraine 💙💛</h1>

 ###